-pathname is the pathname of the file to be restored into segment segment-number.

-segment-number is the octal number of the segment to be shared.
+where pathname is the pathname of the file whose contents are to be loaded into segment segment-number, and segment-number is the octal number of the segment to be shared.
 See Table 3-1 for a list of segments specifically reserved for customer-shared subsystems.